Everything You Need to Know About Shadow Box Fence

 Shadow Box Aluminum Privacy Fence

-A newer trend in privacy fencing material is aluminum.
-Aluminum is lightweight, strong and maintenance free.
-Even better, it comes in a variety of powder coated colors.
+A newer trend in privacy fencing is the use of aluminum.
+Aluminum shadow box fence panels are lightweight, strong, and completely maintenance free.
+Even better, they’re available in a wide range of powder-coated colors to match your home or landscape.

 Should I Stick Build My Fence or Use Fence Panels?